storiesofsolidarity/story-database/README.md

 ## Database

-Provides structured data via a REST API, used by [stories-of-solidarity-api](https://github.com/spacedogXYZ/stories-of-solidarity-api) to display them visually.
+Provides structured data via a REST API, used by the [Stories of Solidarity website](https://github.com/storiesofsolidarity/website-frontend) to display visually.
 Also connects with a phone number to add new stories by SMS.

 ### Technologies